 - Hotels in Sultanahmet tend to be more expensive, and food near the main sights can cost more, too.

-Tip For Getting Around: Sultanahmet sits on the T1 tram line.
+Tip for Getting Around: Sultanahmet is served by the T1 tram line.
 For Taksim, a common route is T1 to Kabataş, then the F1 funicular up to Taksim Square.

 Best Hotels In Sultanahmet